acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 > Note: Unlike PDTB2, the annotation of implicit relations is not limited to adjacent utterances.

+As for implicit relations, the anchor always precedes the utterance.
+In the following, it would be logically possible to annotate Reason to point from the first utterance to the second, but because of ordering preferences for implicit relations, we only annotate the inverse relation Result:

+- (x) Carl is crazy; **[Implicit = this is why]** he beats his wife.
+(Prasad and Bunt 2015)

 ## Alternative lexicalizations

 Many researchers distinguish discourse markers and alternative lexicalizations, i.e., a phrasal expression that conveys the meaning of a discourse marker that could be used in its place in a more or less equivalent way (e.g., "This observation leads us to conclude that ..." in place of "Thus, ...").
 If such phrases are no longer than 5 words, annotators should annotate such phrases as explicit discourse markers.
 If such phrases are longer than 5 words, proceed as follows: